ThinkDataEd/student/docs/unit1/lesson8.md

 5. Find your nutrition facts labels or pictures, and your *Food Habits Data Collection* handout (from [lesson 6](lesson6.md)).

-6. We will create visuals using the nutrition labels collected by the stick figures.
-To create a visual, we begin by drawing the **x-axis** and **y-axis** to create the first quadrant of the coordinate plane.
+6. The Stick Figures (from lesson 2) have decided to create visuals using the nutrition labels.
+They started by drawing an x-axis and a y-axis to show the first quadrant of a coordinate plane.

 7. Next, the nutrition labels are placed where they belong on the coordinate plane.